MISP/misp-rfc/misp-noticelist-format/raw.md

 The MISP noticelist format uses the JSON [@!RFC4627] format.
 Each noticelist is represented as a JSON object with meta information including the following fields: name, expended_name, ref, geographical_area and notice.

 name defines the name of the noticelist.
 It **MUST** match the name of the folder containing the list.
-The name is represented as a string and **MUST** be present. expended_name defines the full name of the noticelist.
-The expended_name is represented by a string and **MUST** be present. ref defines the references used to create the notice list. ref is represented as an array containing one or more references and **MUST** pe present.
+The name is represented as a string and **MUST** be present. expanded_name defines the full name of the noticelist.
+The expanded_name is represented by a string and **MUST** be present. ref defines the references used to create the notice list. ref is represented as an array containing one or more references and **MUST** pe present.
 Each reference is a string and **MUST** be present. geographical_area defines the geographical area affected by this noticelist. geographical_area is represented as an array containing one or more descriptions of geographical area ans **SHOULD** be present.
 Each geographical area is a string and **SHOULD** be present.

 notice is represented as an array containing one or more values and **MUST** be present. notice defines all values available in the noticelist.

+The MISP noticelist directory is publicly available [@?MISP-N] in a git repository and can be freely reused in other tools such threat intelligence or information sharing platform.

 ## notice

 The notice array contains one or more JSON objects which represent all the possible values in the noticelist.
 The JSON object contains five fields: scope, field, value, tags and message.

 scope is represented as an array containing one or more scopes to apply the notice ans **MUST** be present.
 Each scope is a string and **MUST** be present. field is represented as an array containing one or more fields to apply the notice ans **MUST** be present.
 Each field is a string and **MUST** be present. value is represented as an array containing one or more values and **MUST** be present.
 Each value is a string and **MUST** be present. tags is represented as an array containing one or more values and **MUST** be present.
-Each tag is a string and **MUST** be present. message is represented as a JSON dictionary containing one or more messages translated in different languages and **MUST** be present.
+Each tag is a string and **SHALL** be present. message is represented as a JSON dictionary containing one or more messages translated in different languages and **MUST** be present.
 Each element in the message dictionary is a couple name/value where the name designate a language and the value contains a string representing a message to display to the user.
 These elements **MUST** be present.

 Example of an element of the notice array